pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 Hello World
 ```

-Of course, you can also change the value it holds:
+You can also change the value it holds:
 ```java
 jshell> $1 = $1 + " again"
 $1 ==> "Hello World again"